 Parts of fruits in Japanese

-Below we will see some terms related to parts of fruits in Japanese, such as berries, nectar, seed, and others.
+Below are some terms related to parts of fruits in Japanese, such as berries, juice, seed, and peel.

 | seed | 種 | tane |